 80. Classical Readings in Environmental Studies.
 Mr. Elderkin.
 Critical reading from and development of considered personal reaction to a collection of well-known and broadly respected environmental writings (“classics”) of a wide variety of authors in the humanities, natural sciences and social sciences, including Carson, Cather, Colburn, Dillard, Leopold, Nash, Thoreau, Williams and Wilson.
 Each spring.

-85. Farms and Gardens.
+85. Food, Land, and the Environment.
 Mr. Hazlett.
 An introduction to agroecology, (the ecology of agriculture), including a component of directed field work at the Pomona Organic Farm.
 Topical matter includes soils and nutrient cycling, tillage, planting, horticulture and harvesting and a look at alternative, non-industrial food production systems.
 Each spring.

 91. Air Pollution: History and Policy, Dr. Francisco Donez (EPA)

 100 LJS.
 Global Climate Change.
 Professor Branwen Williams.
 The Global Climate Change course will provide an introduction to earth science including past and present global climate change.
 In particular, we will focus on understanding how our earth works as a system, how climate has changed on geologic timescales, and what global changes have occurred in the recent past.
 The course will include a lab component, discussion of journal literature and media topics relevant to climate change, and a short presentation.
 Prerequisites are one year of intro science (either physics, biology, chemistry, or AISS)